trouze/trouze.github.io/_projects/neuralnetwork.md

 ### Overview

 This project aims to implement and build a deeper level of understanding in Neural Networks.
-This article will profile how they learn, just like the human brain does.
+This article will profile how they learn just like the human brain does.
 Much of what you will see in this project is based on the first two chapters of the text by Michael Nielsen titled [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/).
 While Nielsen builds neural network that is capable of classifying handwritten digits in Python (2.7), I'll show you how we can do it in R for a special sort of challenge.

 To follow along or see the data, you can download from [my repository](https://github.com/trouze/UMNStuffs/blob/master/HW4NN.zip) on Github, which also includes the R script to load the data and build the Neural Network.
 What will follow will be two-fold: 1) a tl;dr version of what a Neural Network is and how it works; 2) an implementation in R for those who may want to learn how to do it in this language.
-For those unfamiliar with statistics, calculus, and data science, the first part of this article will be valuable to you understanding what Neural Networks are and how they work.
+For those unfamiliar with statistics, calculus, and data science, the first part of this article will be valuable to your understanding what Neural Networks are and how they work.
 That being said, the second part of this article should be valuable to those who are ready to dip their feet into the world of data science.
 With that out of the way, let's get started.

 ### How do Neural Networks, work?